 So what do you say, Bernays – any hidden costs?
 Is this where democracy ends or perhaps where democracy only truly can begin?

 The answer: Yes and no to both.
-In part, Smith-Mundt is a response to Bernays’ activities thirty-five years earlier.
+In part, Smith-Mundt included a response to Bernays’ activities thirty-five years earlier, namely the avoidance of active and direct domestic engagement, but not silencing the conversation or denying transparency.
 During the massive restructuring of the United States to counter the emerging ideological threat coming from all angles (remember the National Security Act of 1947 was passed during the two years of debate on Smith-Mundt), Smith-Mundt was to protect democracy, not from itself but from the outside.
 Protection inside was mainly for the broadcasters, which Benton vigorously and successfully courted the broadcasters and continued to do so afterward its passage in a period of increasingly rapid (relatively) news cycles and accessibility.

 The Swede is right, something significant needs to be done with Smith-Mundt, but attempts at an outright dismissal will be met by a swift and emotional counter-reaction.
 What is necessary is a conversation on the topic to understand its purpose and intent.